rodrigovf2102/ItemTrade-FullStack/README.md

-# Projeto completo com nginx + react + node + postgres

-## Como executar o build
+# ItemTrade

+## How to execute

+Go to /frontend/src/services/api.tsx and put your IP adress ( localhost if using in the same machine ) on baseURL;

+Create a .env based on .env.exemple in folder /node;

-docker-compose up --build
+Execute: docker-compose up --build

-Lembre-se, antes de um novo build apague os volumes

-docker-compose down -v
+To stop, use: docker-compose down -v